Tennis Serve Toss: Technique, Tips & Drills for Perfection

 - Being able to toss over and over without stopping in between will help you develop a rhythm for your toss

 - You don’t need to open all at once.
 Instead, you can just open a few cans at a time so that you can practice your toss with a fresh set of tennis balls every time

 All in all, you’ll get more out of your practice time.

 Hopefully, you’ve found this article useful for learning about the tennis serve toss.

-Of course, if you have any questions at all, please don’t hesitate to ask in the comments below – that’s why we’re here!
+Of course, if you have questions, don’t hesitate to ask in the comments – that’s why we’re here!

 Join the conversation with other members of the community.